Why you should plan for ‘unretirement’ as you prepare for retirement

 3. Get your finances in order before retirement

 There’s quite a difference between going back to work because you want to and because finances dictate you have to.
 There’s freedom in the first—for instance, you can take time to shop around for the right job for you.
-There’s pressure in the latter, along with a dash of desperation.
+There’s pressure in the latter, along with what could be a dash of desperation.

 Making sure you own your house before you retire is an excellent financial starting point for retirement.